aegjoyce/ha-addons/README.md

 ## Scrypted Lite

 Work-in-progress.
-Lite version of Scrypted with smaller image size and some dependencies removed
+Lite version of Scrypted with smaller image size and some dependencies removed.

 ## Scrypted Thin

 Work-in-progress.
-Thin version of Scrypted with smaller image size and some dependencies removed
+Thin version of Scrypted with smaller image size and some dependencies removed.